07/21/2022 / updated 1/26/2024 By: M.P Bramble

 In John 14:1-6, Jesus tells His disciples that He is going away to prepare a place in His Father’s house for them and that He will return to take them to Himself.
 This is the same promise the Jewish bridegroom gives his bride in the Jewish betrothal mentioned above.
 The bridegroom and bride become engaged, the bridegroom leaves for a time to build a room onto his father’s house prior to the wedding.
 At the end of a period of time, which only the groom’s father knows, the groom comes for his bride to carry her off to the wedding feast.

 The Rapture is the fulfillment of the promise Jesus gave His disciples in John 14.
-It is the unexpected snatching away of the Church of Jesus Christ comprised of His true believers and followers.
+It is the unexpected snatching away of the Church of Jesus Christ (the Bride) comprised of His true believers and followers.
 Jesus will appear in the air as promised (Acts 1:9-11) prior to the Last Days Tribulation to take the Bride to His Father’s house in heaven.

 The purpose of the Rapture is to rescue the Church from the wrath and judgement (Revelation 3:10-12) coming during the 7 years of the Tribulation period.
 This is not the Second Coming of Jesus Christ which occurs at the end of the Tribulation when He returns bodily to judge the nations, vanquish His enemies and set up His kingdom on Earth for 1000 years.